• Skip to primary navigation

 PHOTO 1 PHOTO 2

-Step 6.
-Sift the flour and cocoa mixture over the bowl in a few additions and gently fold in using a rubber spatula.
+Step 6: Sift the flour and cocoa mixture over the bowl in a few additions, then gently fold in with a rubber spatula.

-Step 8.
-Remove the cake from the oven and let it cool in the pan for 10 minutes (photo 4).
-Then, invert the pan and let the cake slip on a cooling rack.
+Step 8: Remove the cake from the oven and let it cool in the pan for 10 minutes (photo 4).
+Then invert the pan and let the cake slide onto a cooling rack.
 Let it cool down completely.

 Photo 3: Chocolate batter in a mold Photo 4: Baked chocolate cake in a mold